RelateMN Team

 Office Manager

-Alyssa has been a part of the Relate team since 1997.
-She supervises Administrative Support Staff, including front desk, billing, and intake.
+Alyssa has been a part of the Relate team since 1998.
+She supervises Administrative Support Staff, including front desk, and billing team.

 Anita Silver, BA,CPA, (she/her)